 The technical work plan includes 4 phases: (1) Requirements assessment, (2) Implementation, (3) Pilot phase and (4) Service deployment.

 Initially these phases were scheduled to be sequential.
 Very early in the project we realized that expecting a sequential project implementation model would be unrealistic as the “Requirements Assessment” process was quite complex.
-As a result, we opted for a more flexible plan that would allow us to manage the introduced complexity of having the “Requirements Assessment” as an external dependency:
+As a result, we opted for a more flexible plan that would allow us to manage the introduced complexity of having the “Requirements Assessment” as an external dependency.
+Our plan is showed in the following figure.

+Figure 2: TSA4.10 Activity Schedule.

 Results achieved during the first 6 months